apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example raise 5 to the power of 2.
+The following example raises 5 to the power of 2.

 ```sql
 SELECT POWER(5, 2) AS "power"